-Recommendation Body: a systematic review of cost and cost-effectiveness studies of HIV and NCD care found a wide range of methods and results.
-35 The authors concluded that while integrated HIV/NCD care has many benefits, the economic astification is not yet well demonstrated.
-For such programmes, the additional cost of integrating NCD screening with IIV care represented a 6% to 30% increase in the total cost of the programmes.
-This estimate did not include cervical ancer screening, where the additional cost differed widely, depending on the screening strategy.
-The authors mphasise that countries need to choose the chronic care model that is best suited to their particular health system elivery platform/s, and that cost-effectiveness and affordability will be sensitive to context. there were few studies investigating cost-effectiveness of integration of NCD services within other priority population rogrammes.
-One study showed that in both Indian and Israeli settings, the screening, diagnosis and treatment or estational diabetes (GDM) in Maternal and Child Health programmes was a highly cost-effective intervention, y World Health Organization standards.
-Noting large differences between these countries in GDM prevalence and peternhaethors.
-Recommendation Hidden: Recommendation FW: Recommendation Subtitle: Pata that are able to help countries identify the optimal and most cost-effective way of preventing and managing NCD and other chronic conditions as part of UHC are scant.
-Even fewer data consider this issue within the national context fexisting priority populations or disease-specific programmes.
-Recommendation Title: User satisfaction and trust in health services
+A systematic review of cost and cost-effectiveness studies of HIV and NCD care found a wide range of methods and results.35 The authors concluded that while integrated HIV/NCD care has many benefits, the economic justification is not yet well demonstrated.
+For such programmes, the additional cost of integrating NCD screening with HIV care represented a 6% to 30% increase in the total cost of the programmes.
+This estimate did not include cervical cancer screening, where the additional cost differed widely, depending on the screening strategy.
+The authors emphasise that countries need to choose the chronic care model that is best suited to their particular health system delivery platform/s, and that cost-effectiveness and affordability will be sensitive to context.

+There were few studies investigating cost-effectiveness of integration of NCD services within other priority population programmes.
+One study showed that in both Indian and Israeli settings, the screening, diagnosis and treatment of gestational diabetes (GDM) in Maternal and Child Health programmes was a highly cost-effective intervention, by World Health Organization standards.
+Noting large differences between these countries in GDM prevalence and costs, the study authors concluded that GDM interventions may be cost-effective in diverse settings.36

+User satisfaction and trust in health services